Sstarji/Online-Voting-Machine/README.md

 .
 User Management
 .
 Reset Application

-# Steps to Run Project
+# Steps to Run Project:
 .
 After you finish downloading the project, unzip the project file and head over to your XAMPP directory.

 .
 There you’ll find a folder naming “htdocs”.
 .
 Inside the “htdocs” folder, paste the project folder (not the .zip one, but the extracted one).
 .
 Open your favorite browser; we recommend using Google Chrome or Mozilla Firefox.